 Wiccan has no mask at all and yet somehow avoids detection.
 Then again, He IS a wizard.

 Person of Mass Destruction: In the first issue of The Children's Crusade, Billy's massive use of his powers without even realizing makes the Avengers worry that they might have another Scarlet Witch on their hands, who, for those who don't remember, is a Reality Warper responsible for both House of M and Decimation.

 Put on a Bus: Speed in new series had moved out, because Kaplan's were driving him nuts.
-Kieron Gillen noted that it's because having him on the team would make the cast too big, plot too Billy-centered and he shares so many bits of personality with either Noh-Varr, Miss America or Kid Loki, that he would seem redundant.
-It's however possible he might join the team once the cast will expand and will be in issue #6.
+Kieron Gillen noted that it's because having him on the team would make the cast too big and the plot too Billy-centered, which he wanted to avoid after Children's Crusade, and because he shares so many bits of personality with either Noh-Varr, Miss America or Kid Loki, that he would probably end up becoming a wallpaper.

 Slap-Slap-Kiss: Eli and Kate, although it takes them until the Siege tie-in to get to the actual kiss.
 Cassie sees it coming a mile away.